Our calling is specifically to assist Jewish people.

 "Making aliyah" is the process of Jewish immigration to Israel.
 The Hebrew word “aliyah” means to “go up.”

 The term fSU refers to the former Soviet Union.
 This includes: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Lithuania, Latvia, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

-As of December 2013, Operation Exodus USA had assisted over 800 people.
+As of December 2017, Operation Exodus USA had assisted over 2900 Jewish people.

-As of December of 2013, Operation Exodus USA and our international counterparts had assisted over 140,000.
+As of December 2017, Operation Exodus USA and our international counterparts had assisted over 160,000 Jewish people.

 You may contact us using our CONTACT FORM, or any of the following: